-To find out if you are eligible to become a WIC participant, please call your local health department, visit the Georgia Department of Public Health’s WIC web page.
-WIC uses the same income guidelines as the school lunch program.
+To find out if you are eligible to become a WIC participant, please call your local health department.
 All WIC services are free of charge.
 Clients must show proof of income, home address, and identification at the first visit.

 WIC Call Center